IAHispano/Applio/README.md

 # Applio

+> [!CAUTION]
+> Applio is experiencing problems with model training, we recommend not to train until you no longer see this message!
+Follow the updates more frequently at https://discord.gg/IAHispano

 Welcome to **Applio**, the ultimate voice cloning tool meticulously optimized for unrivaled power, modularity, and a user-friendly experience.

 ![GitHub Release](https://img.shields.io/github/v/release/iahispano/applio-rvc-fork?style=flat-square)